Metric Configuration

 You can view all defined Metrics by going to Project Settings → Metrics.

-• a display_name (usually same as string_key) which will be used as a name across Charts, Alerts and Device Timeline.
+) which will be used as a name across Charts, Alerts and Device Timeline. - whether the data type is an

-• whether it is a favorite Metric, which will cause it to appear more prominently in a few places in the web app.
+Metric, which will cause it to appear more prominently in a few places in the web app. - for numeric metrics, the value

-• whether a metric is set as Timeseries and/or an Attribute.
+which informs charts and other components, and optionally controls filtering of values. - whether a metric is set as Timeseries and/or an Attribute.

 Memfault has default configurations for certain metrics that are well-known or built into our SDKs and may set configuration properties such as Timeseries, Attribute or value range for them upon creation.